godotengine/godot-docs/classes/class_spatial.rst

 Numeric Constants
 -----------------

-- **NOTIFICATION_TRANSFORM_CHANGED** = **29** --- Spatial nodes receive this notifacation with their global transform changes.
+- **NOTIFICATION_TRANSFORM_CHANGED** = **29** --- Spatial nodes receive this notification with their global transform changes.
 This means that either the current or a parent node changed its transform.
 - **NOTIFICATION_ENTER_WORLD** = **41**
 - **NOTIFICATION_EXIT_WORLD** = **42**
 - **NOTIFICATION_VISIBILITY_CHANGED** = **43**